followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/8 Validation Rules/RequiredRule/type.md

 <!--/shortDescription-->

 <!--fullDescription-->
-Set this field to 'required' to define a rule that will be broken if the validated value is not specified.
+Set this field to "required" to define a rule that will be broken if the validated value is not specified.
 <!--/fullDescription-->